Project-Group-Computer-Networks/client_bittorent/ourtorrent_client/README.md

 # OurTorrent

+OurTorrent is our attempt at developing a bittorrent client, which enables users to download files over internet in a P2P manner.

 ## Installation and Build :hammer_and_wrench:

 * Clone is repository on your local unix machine and step in the main directory